-23 Things is an online program designed to help you develop the digital capabilities you need for successful study, work and life.
-The program is activity-based, and we want you have fun learning new things while trying out different tools and technology.
+23 Things is an online program where you can develop the digital skills you need for success in your studies, work and life.
+The program is activity-based.
+We want you to have fun learning new things while trying out different tools and technology.
 You can join anytime, and do as much as you like, whenever you like.

 Sign up to get started!